corda/corda/docs/source/permissioning.rst

 .. contents::

-Every Corda node is a part of a network (also called a zone), and networks are *permissioned*.
+Every Corda node is part of a network (also called a zone) that is *permissioned*.
 To connect to a zone, a node needs a signed X.509 certificate from the network operator.
 Production deployments require a secure certificate authority.
-The issued certificates take the form of three keystores in a node's ``<workspace>/certificates/`` folder:

-* ``network-root-truststore.jks``, the network/zone operator's public keys and certificates as provided by them with a standard password.
-Can be deleted after initial registration
-* ``truststore.jks``, the network/zone operator's public keys and certificates in keystore with a locally configurable password as protection against certain attacks
-* ``nodekeystore.jks``, which stores the node’s identity keypairs and certificates
-* ``sslkeystore.jks``, which stores the node’s TLS keypairs and certificates

 Most users will join an existing network such as the main Corda network or the Corda TestNet.
 You can also build your own networks.

-During development, no network is required because you can use the included tools to pre-create and pre-distribute the certificates and map files that would normally be provided dynamically by the network.
-Effectively the :doc:`bootstrapper tool <network-bootstrapper>` creates a private semi-static network for you.
+During development, no network is required because you can use the :doc:`bootstrapper tool <network-bootstrapper>` to pre-create and pre-distribute the certificates and map files that would normally be provided dynamically by the network, effectively creating a private, semi-static personal network.

 Certificate hierarchy
 ---------------------

 A Corda network has three types of certificate authorities (CAs):

-* The **root network CA**, that defines the extent of a compatibility zone.
+* The **root network CA** that defines the extent of a compatibility zone
-* The **doorman CA**.
-The doorman CA is used instead of the root network CA for day-to-day key signing to reduce the risk of the root network CA's private key being compromised.
-This is equivalent to an intermediate certificate in the web PKI.
+* The **doorman CA** that is used instead of the root network CA for day-to-day key signing to reduce the risk of the root network CA's private key being compromised.
+This is equivalent to an intermediate certificate in the web PKI
-* Each node also serves as its own CA in issuing the child certificates that it uses to sign its identity keys and TLS certificates.
+* Each node also serves as its own CA, issuing the child certificates that it uses to sign its identity keys and TLS certificates

-Each certificate has an X.509 extension in it that defines the certificate/key's role in the system (see below for details).
+Each certificate contains an X.509 extension that defines the certificate/key's role in the system (see below for details).
-They also use X.509 name constraints to ensure that the X.500 names that encode a human meaningful identity are propagated to all the child certificates properly.
+It also uses X.509 name constraints to ensure that the X.500 names that encode human meaningful identities are propagated to all the child certificates properly.
 The following constraints are imposed:

 * Doorman certificates are issued by a network root.
-Network root certs do not contain a role extension.
+Network root certs do not contain a role extension
-* Node certificates are signed by a doorman certificate (as defined by the extension).
+* Node certificates are signed by a doorman certificate (as defined by the extension)
-* Legal identity/TLS certificates are issued by a certificate marked as node CA.
+* Legal identity/TLS certificates are issued by a certificate marked as node CA
-* Confidential identity certificates are issued by a certificate marked as well known legal identity.
+* Confidential identity certificates are issued by a certificate marked as well known legal identity
-* Party certificates are marked as either a well known identity or a confidential identity.
+* Party certificates are marked as either a well known identity or a confidential identity

-The structure of certificates above Doorman/Network map is intentionally left untouched, as they are not relevant to the identity service and therefore there is no advantage in enforcing a specific structure on those certificates.
+The structure of certificates above the doorman/network map is intentionally left untouched, as they are not relevant to the identity service and therefore there is no advantage in enforcing a specific structure on those certificates.
 The certificate hierarchy consistency checks are required because nodes can issue their own certificates and can set their own role flags on certificates, and it's important to verify that these are set consistently with the